-This one does not come with its own powerhead.
+This external UV sterilizer, however, does not come with its own powerhead.

-As much as I’m a fan of UV sterilizers that pump water on their own I’m pretty happy with this one’s performance so I included it anyway.
+As much as I’m a fan of UV sterilizers that pump water on their own I’m pretty happy with this one’s performance so I included it in this list anyway.

 It’s of high quality and it clears the water like a beast.

-You can either plumb it in the return water line of your sump or on the outtake of your canister filter.
+You can either plumb it in the return waterline of your reef tank’s sump or on the outtake of your freshwater fish tank’s canister filter.

 The whole plumbing thing is not rocket science and, fortunately, it has been made so that everyone could assemble it on their own.